snlpatel001213/snlpatel001213_old.github.io/_posts/2018-11-18-translation-using-batched-seq2seq.md

 NLL = customLoss(2).to(device)
 ```

-Below given are two functions to test using given model and get output while training.* No buddy writes ** Evaluate ** function before training but for to use these function to evaluate training progress it is required to initialize them before training begins.* Evaluate function are almost simillar to training function, it just we dont calculate loss and optimize parameters while evaluating.
+Below given are two functions to test using given model and get output while training.No buddy writes **Evaluate** function before training but for to use these function to evaluate training progress it is required to initialize them before training begins.*Evaluate function are almost simillar to training function, it just we dont calculate loss and optimize parameters while evaluating*.

 ```python